mozilla/ActiveData-ETL/resources/scripts/README.md

 ## Installing MSYS2 on Windows

-The CodeCoverage ETL requires `lcov` to decode the binary `gdsa` `gcno` files. `lcov` is not available on Windows, so we require some Linux emulator to do this for us.
+The CodeCoverage ETL requires `lcov` to decode the binary `gcda` `gcno` files. `lcov` is not available on Windows, so we require some Linux emulator to do this for us.
 MSYS2 can be controlled from the Windows command line; effectively giving the full power of Linux to Windows!!

 Install MSYS2 on your windows machine